MicrosoftDocs/learn/learn-pr/language/functions-python/includes/3-function-arguments.md

 ## Requiring an argument

 If you're piloting a rocket ship, a function without required inputs is like a computer with a button to tell you the time.
-If you press the button, a computerized voice will tell you the time.
+If you press the button, a computerized voice tells you the time.
 But a required input can be a destination to calculate travel distance.
 Required inputs are called _arguments_ to the function.

 To require an argument, put it within the parentheses: